 The Oklahoma State University-Center for Health Sciences campus has been designated "drug free."
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
+Since July 1, 2000, students who are convicted of an offense involving the sale or possession of a controlled substance may become ineligible for federal student aid.
 Such laws are strictly enforced by the Oklahoma State University-Center for Health Sciences Security Department.
 Violators are subject to University disciplinary action, criminal prosecution, fine and imprisonment.